wikanharyo/project-angular/readme.md

-What is Angular?
+# What is Angular?
--JS framework to create single page application
+## JS framework to create single page application

-Pros
+#Pros
--Fast, like mobile app
+## Fast, like mobile app
--Rendered in browser insetead of on the server
+## Rendered in browser insetead of on the server
--Server connection happens on the background
+## Server connection happens on the background
--Change the DOM, changes the HTML codes during runtime without refresh
+## Change the DOM, changes the HTML codes during runtime without refresh

-Angular version
+#Angular version
--AngulaJS (Angular 1)
+## AngulaJS (Angular 1)
--Angular 2, complete rewrite
+## Angular 2, complete rewrite
--Angular 9
+## Angular 9
--Newer version doesn't break existing system, nothing changes since Angular 2
+## Newer version doesn't break existing system, nothing changes since Angular 2

-NodeJS
+# NodeJS
--Budle the project
+## Budle the project

-NPM
+# NPM
--Maintain the dependency
+## Maintain the dependency